Business Studies Department Mission Statement 2020 Mrs. Ahmed

-The aim of our Business Studies programme here at the BSA is to ensure all students
+The aim of our Business Studies program here at the BSA is to ensure all students

-- ethos of working towards achieving a high level of personal performance with high expectations for each student ensuring quality feedback
+- The ethos of working towards achieving a high level of personal performance with high expectations for each student and ensuring quality personalized feedback is given.

-- rediscover their creative ideas and allows students to implement them into their lives.
+- Rediscover their creative ideas and allow students to implement them into their lives.

-- navigate smoothly through transition key stages of their learning and through the business studies syllabus.
+- Navigate smoothly through the transition of key stages of their learning and the business studies syllabus.

-- research and discover enhancing activities outside the core curriculum, making business studies enjoyable.
+- Research and discover enhancing activities outside the core curriculum and making business studies enjoyable.

-In summary, the business studies department in line with current business studies learner\s international dynamic market is committed to lead students forward in line with our new vision for High Performance Learning (HPL) at BSA.
-This new HPL learning will create a business environment for learning with a positive attitude and innovation.
-Focusing on the principles, competencies and strengths, enquiring, questioning and being independent entrepreneurs, using innovative flexible and reflective thinking.
-Aspiring to be strong respectful business leaders for the future.
+In summary, the business studies department is committed to lead students forward in line with our new vision for High Performance Learning (HPL) at BSA.
+This new HPL learning will create a business environment for learning with a positive attitude and innovation, focusing on the principles of being independent entrepreneurs and using innovative flexible, and reflective thinking whilst possessing the passion and drive of becoming a successful business/academic leader in the future.